London Docks: London Dock Company

-The London Dock Company was formed in 1800, and work on the docks began in 1801.
-In 1864 they were amalgamated with St Katharine Docks.
+The London Dock Company was formed by the Port of London Improvement Act 1800 (39 & 40 Geo.
+3. c. xlvii), and work on the docks began in 1801.
+They were amalgamated with St Katharine Docks to form the London and Saint Katharine Docks Company by the London and Saint Katharine Docks Act 1864 (27 & 28 Vict. c. clxxviii).

 Physical description

 The London Docks occupied a total area of about 30 acres (120,000 m^{2}), consisting of Western and Eastern docks linked by the short Tobacco Dock.
 The Western Dock was connected to the Thames by Hermitage Basin to the south west and Wapping Basin to the south.

 The Eastern Dock connected to the Thames via the Shadwell Basin to the east.
 The principal designers were the architects and engineers Daniel Asher Alexander and John Rennie.

 The docks specialised in high-value luxury commodities such as ivory, spices, coffee and cocoa as well as wine and wool, for which elegant warehouses and wine cellars were constructed.
-The system was never connected to the railway network.
+The docks were served by rail at East Smithfield Station, opened in 1864 by London and Blackwall Railway and remained in use until September 1966.
 The Port of London Authority took over the London Docks together with the rest of the enclosed docks in 1909.